-Armpits smell.
-And if you're like most, deodorant is your chosen antidote.
-Millions of people across the world use a variation of armpit protection.
-In fact, deodorant-donning adults apply it 8.6 times per week.
-But what if antiperspirants can make you smell worse?
+Millions of people across the world use deodorant or antiperspirant.
+In fact, deodorant-donning adults apply 8.6 times per week on average.
+But did you know antiperspirant and deodorant could actually make you smell worse?

-To understand why antiperspirants can make you smell worse, let’s look at how they work.
-Deodorants don’t actually stop you from sweating — they target the bacteria that reacts with your sweat to mask the smell of body odor.
+Deodorants don’t actually stop sweat — they just target the bacteria on your skin to mask the smell of body odor.

 Antiperspirants, on the other hand, are aluminum-based.
+These products are designed to stop sweat.
 They form a gel-like substance that blocks your sweat ducts, preventing or reducing the amount of sweat your body produces.

 Research published in the Archives of Dermatological Research found that antiperspirants can increase the level of odor-causing bacteria in the armpit, which could lead to underarm odor.

-Switching up their daily hygiene habits altered the subjects’ armpit bacteria.
-The study also found that the long-term use of antiperspirants “can lead towards altered odor production of the armpit.”
+This change in daily hygiene habits caused the subjects’ armpit bacteria to alter.
+Although the study's sample size was very small (nine participants), consistent results showed that long-term use of antiperspirants “can lead towards altered odor production of the armpit.”

-If you do experience additional underarm odor, try switching up your deodorant or antiperspirant.
-You can try clinical-strength or prescription options, or switch to a natural deodorant that isn’t as harsh on your skin.
+If you do experience additional underarm odor, try switching your deodorant or antiperspirant.
+You can try clinical-strength or prescription options, or natural deodorants.
+Keep in mind it may take some time and trial-and-error to find the best deodorant or antiperspirant that works for you.

 Other Factors That Make Your Sweat Smell Worse

-Antiperspirants aren’t the only factor that can make your sweat smell worse.
-Certain food, drinks and stressful situations can also increase body odor.
+Antiperspirants and deodorants aren’t the only factor that can make your sweat smell worse.
+Certain food, drinks and stressful situations can also increase armpit and body odor.

 - Food.
 A few hours after eating or drinking certain rich foods, it can seem as though the smell is seeping out of your pores.
 Foods like garlic, Brussels sprouts and onions contain and secrete more sulfuric compounds that make you stink.